OCA/l10n-switzerland/l10n_ch_payment_slip/README.rst

 The ISR is grenerated as an image and is availabe in a fields of the `l10n_ch.payment_slip` Model.

-This module will also allow you to import v11 files provided by financial institute into a bank statement

 This module also adds transaction_ref field on entries in order to manage reconciliation in multi payment context (unique reference needed on account.move.line).
 Many ISR can now be printed from one invoice for each